Toyota HiAce: GranAce/Granvia/Majesty/HiAce Super Grandia/HiAce VIP/Quantum VX

 A more luxurious passenger version of the HiAce, called Granvia, was released on 21 May 2019 and is sold in Taiwan and Australia (replacing the Tarago).
 The Granvia was also released in Thailand as the Majesty on 16 August 2019, replacing the Ventury, followed by the HiAce Super Grandia in the Philippines on 19 August 2019.
 It is also sold in Japan as the GranAce (トヨタ・グランエース, Toyota Guran'ēsu), which was announced on 8 October 2019 and unveiled at the 46th Tokyo Motor Show through October to November 2019.
-It went on sale on 16 December 2019.
+It went on sale on 16 December 2019, and was discontinued in October 2024 due to poor sales.
 The Granvia was launched in the United Arab Emirates on 10 October 2019 and is powered by the 3.5-litre V6 engine.
 It was also introduced in Russia as the HiAce VIP on 25 October 2019.